Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• Looking at the ratio of return and volatility (Sharpe) of 0 in the last 5 years of Facebook, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.75)
+• The ratio of return and volatility (Sharpe) over 5 years of Facebook is 0, which is smaller, thus worse compared to the benchmark SPY (0.83) in the same period.

 Sortino: